 Consider the ski resort of La Majelletta.
 Here you can see the sea whilst skiing - supposedly the only spot in Europe where this is possible!
 During those warm sunny days in Spring, why not ski or snowboard in the morning?
-Follow this with a tasty lunch on the slopes, whilst taking in the crystal, blue, sea of the Adriatic.
+Follow this with a tasty lunch on the slopes, whilst taking in views of Adriatic's crystal, blue, waters.
 Then head to the beach for some sunbathing and a swim.

 As you can see Abruzzo is now emerging as an attractive and exciting destination for visitors.
 It is also an increasingly popular area for house buyers, seeking either holiday homes or permanent residences.
 Prices are very reasonable, compared to other parts of Italy.
 There is something for everyone.

 The following information can only provide a brief introduction to Abruzzo.
 We recommend that you visit and explore yourself.
 You won't be disappointed!